How to See the Sunrise at Borobudur from Yogyakarta

 Posing for photos with girls at Ratu Boko

-After I got back to the car, we decided I had time for one more stop before returning to the hotel.
-My driver suggested the same place I was leaning toward, the Sultan’s Palace known as the kraton.
+After I get back to the car, we decide I have time for one more stop before returning to the hotel.
+My driver suggests the Sultan’s Palace known as the kraton.

 When you buy your entrance ticket to the kraton you’re assigned a guide to walk you through the grounds and explain the history.
-The tickets were very inexpensive compared to everything else I’d done that day and I thought it was a great deal that it included a handy guide.
+The tickets are very inexpensive compared to everything else I’ve done today and it even includes a handy guide.

 Leaving Yogya

-The next morning I enjoyed a few hours of sunshine relaxing by the pool before it was time to head back to the airport and continue my Indonesian journey on the island of Sulawesi.
+The next morning I enjoy a few hours of sunshine relaxing by the pool before it’s time to head back to the airport and continue my Indonesian journey on the island of Sulawesi.